Skip to Content

 How to Fix Poor Drainage

-If you find that you need to improve your peach tree’s drainage, amend the soil with 2 inches of compost every 1-2 months.
-Compost not only breaks up clumps of soil but provides the proper water retention.
+If you do find your peach tree’s soil has poor drainage, the best way to amend it is to mix in at least 2 inches of compost with the soil.
+Compost not only breaks up clumps of soil but provides ideal water retention.

-Another method is to relocate the tree to an area with better drainage.
-I recommend only doing this for young trees as mature trees can get more transplant shock.
+Another method is to relocate the tree to an area with better drainage, such as on a mound of soil.
+Again, I recommend only transplanting young trees as mature trees often get transplant shock and take at least 1 year to recover.

 So, to recap the best practices for watering peach trees: